Rehabilitation robotics: Function

-Rehabilitation robots are designed with applications of techniques that determine the adaptability level of the patient.
-Techniques include but are not limited to active assisted exercise, active constrained exercise, active resistive exercise, passive exercise, and adaptive exercise.
+Designers develop rehabilitation robots with applications of techniques that determine the adaptability level of the patient.
+Techniques include but are not limited to: active assisted exercise, active constrained exercise, active resistive exercise, passive exercise, and adaptive exercise.
 In active assisted exercise, the patient moves his or her hand in a predetermined pathway without any force pushing against it.
 Active constrained exercise is the movement of the patient's arm with an opposing force; if it tries to move outside of what it is supposed to.
-Active resistive exercise is the movement with opposing forces.
+Active resistive exercise involves movement with opposing forces.

 Over the years the number of rehabilitation robotics has grown but they are very limited due to the clinical trials.
 Many clinics have trials but do not accept the robots because they wish they were remotely controlled.
 Having robots involved in the rehabilitation of a patient has a few positive aspects.
-One of the positive aspects is the fact that you can repeat the process or exercise as many times as you wish.
-Another positive aspect is the fact that you can get exact measurements of their improvement or decline.
-You can get the exact measurements through the sensors on the device.
+One of the positive aspects involves the potential repetition of the process or exercise as many times as required.
+Another positive aspect is the availability of exact measurements of patient improvement or decline.
+Exact measurements can come from the sensors on the device.
 While the device is taking a measurement you need to be careful because the device can be disrupted once it is done because of the different movements the patient does to get out.
 The rehabilitation robot can apply constant therapy for long periods.
-In the process of a recovery the rehabilitation robot is unable to understand the patient's needs like a well experienced therapist would.
-The robot is unable to understand now but in the future the device will be able to understand.
+In the process of a recovery the rehabilitation robot is unable to understand the patient's needs like a well-experienced therapist would.
+The robot is unable to understand now, but in the future the device will be able to understand.
 Another plus of having a rehabilitation robot is that there is no physical effort put into work by the therapist.

-Lately, rehabilitation robotics have been used in training medicine, surgery, remote surgery and other things, but there have been too many complaints about the robot not being controlled by a remote.
-Many people would think that using an industrial robot as a rehabilitation robot would be the same thing, but this is not true.
-Rehabilitation robots need to be adjustable and programmable, because the robot can be used for multiple reasons.
-Meanwhile, an industrial robot is always the same; there is no need to change the robot unless the product it is working with is bigger or smaller.
+Lately, rehabilitation robotics have been used in training in medicine, surgery, remote surgery and other areas, but there have been too many complaints about the robot not being controlled by a remote.
+Many people might think that an industrial robot could function like a rehabilitation robot, but this is not true.
+Rehabilitation robots need to be adjustable and programmable, because the robot may be used for multiple purposes.
+On the other hand, an industrial robot is always the same; there is no need to change the robot unless the product it is working with is bigger or smaller.
 In order for an industrial robot to work it would have to be more adjustable to its new task.